Powell Family Cooking

 • Family-Friendly: A fun and interactive meal that kids and adults will love peeling and eating together.

-• Versatile Dish: Ideal for casual dinners, parties, or as an appetizer for larger meals.
+• Versatile Dish: Perfect for casual dinners, parties, or as an appetizer to accompany larger meals.
+Just like this Shrimp Ceviche Recipe!

-• Onion: Adds a subtle sweetness to the broth.
+• Onion: Brings a light sweetness that balances the seasoning.

-• Unsalted butter: Provides a rich base for sautéing the garlic.
+• Unsalted Butter: Creates a rich base for cooking the garlic.

-• Beer: Choose a light or medium-bodied beer to complement the shrimp.
+• Beer: A light or medium-bodied beer works best, adding depth without overpowering the shrimp.

 A full ingredient list with exact measurements can be found in the recipe card below.